thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 ![image](/images/user-guide/oauth-2-support/google-email.png)

-If we will log as the System Administrator, you will see that the Tenant name is our Google's email, according to basic mapper:
+If you will login as the System Administrator, you will see that the Tenant name is our Google's email, according to basic mapper:

 ![image](/images/user-guide/oauth-2-support/tenant-title-as-email.png)

 ### Login with Auth0

 Now let's add one more SSO provider to our list - [Auth0](https://auth0.com/).
-This time we are going to create Customers for our users inside a single domain tenant.
+This time we are going to create customers for our users inside a single domain tenant.

 To use Auth0 authentication platform for Login, let's create new application of 'Regular Web App' type following this [link](https://auth0.com/docs/quickstarts/).